What are antidepressants?

 As a prescribed medication, they are only legally obtainable on prescription following a clinical diagnosis.

 Antidepressants are also commonly used to treat other mental health conditions and illnesses, including:

 Obsessive-Compulsive Disorder – OCD

 Some antidepressants can also work to reduce chronic neuropathic pain; Amitriptyline is often prescribed for this purpose.

 Antidepressants usually come in pill or capsule form to be administered daily, and dosages for each different medication vary.

 In patients with very severe depressive disorders who are likely to forget to take their medication, a depot injection (long-acting and slow release of medication) is administered by a mental health specialist or nurse.

-Some of the more potent types of antidepressants can work within days to relieve some of the more distressing symptoms of depression.
+Some of the more potent types can work within days to relieve some of the more distressing symptoms of depression.

 Treatment is usually recommended for a minimum of 6 months of stabilisation, after which a patient should be weaned off the medication under the supervision of their GP to avoid a recurrence of symptoms.